PaloAltoNetworks/terraform-provider-panos/website/docs/r/panorama_security_policy.html.markdown

 ---
 layout: "panos"
-page_title: "panos: panos_security_policies"
+page_title: "panos: panos_panorama_security_policy"
-sidebar_current: "docs-panos-resource-security-policies"
+sidebar_current: "docs-panos-panorama-resource-security-policy"
 description: |-
-  Manages security policies.
+  Manages the full Panorama security policy.
 ---

-# panos_security_policies
+# panos_panorama_security_policy

-This resource allows you to add/update/delete security policies.
+This resource allows you to manage the full security posture.

+~> **Note:** `panos_panorama_security_policies` is known as `panos_panorama_security_policy`.

-This resource manages the full set of security policies, enforcing both the contents of individual rules as well as their ordering.
+This resource manages the full set of security rules, enforcing both the contents of individual rules as well as their ordering.
 Rules are defined in a `rule` config block.
+As this manages the full set of security rules for a given rulebase, any extraneous rules are removed on `terraform apply`.

-For each security policy, there are three styles of profile settings:
+For each security rule, there are three styles of profile settings:

 * `None` (the default)
 * `Group`
 * `Profiles`

-The Profile Setting is implicitly chosen based on what params are configured for the security policy.
+The Profile Setting is implicitly chosen based on what params are configured for the security rule.
 If you want a Profile Setting of `Group`, then the `group` param should be set to the desired Group Profile.
 If you want a Profile Setting of `Profiles`, then you will need to specify one or more of the following params: